 Regularly communicating employee thoughts to management should be strongly encouraged.
 It shows your employees that they are valued if you keep lines of communication open.

 Regular and honest communication enhances employee retention by showing employees that their contribution is valued.
-As a leader, it also helps you recognize when adjustments may be needed.
+As a leader, it also helps you recognize when adjustments may be needed in your employee retention strategy.

 A good onboarding program leads to 69% of employees staying at least 3 years.